-Take to the high seas with this tabletop gaming brig miniature!
+Take to the high seas with this tabletop gaming 180gun brig-sloop of war miniature!
 She is armed with 18 heavy carronades, and 2 medium long chase guns.
-This kit is based on the USS Argus.
+This kit comes un-painted, and un-assembled.
+The ship hull measures 10 x 2.75 centimeters and is suited for 5 to 6MM scale war gaming.

 USS Argus was built in 1803, and served with distinction for a decade, with Action in Tripoli, the Barbary wars, and the War of 1812.